 - Given that ODI has fewer than 250 people, each person’s weighting is significant in terms of gender pay reporting.

 - ODI employs more women than men.
-However, women in the same grades tend to be at the lower end of the grade.
+However, some women in the same grades tend to be at the lower end of the grade.

 - There are more women than men in both junior and senior roles at ODI.
-More women than men are promoted at ODI.
+More woman than men are promoted at ODI.
 At promotion, both men and women are promoted to the bottom band of the grade.
 Despite this, we have a gender pay gap.

 - The pay disparity in part-time compensation between men and women is very low at ODI.

 - With regard to the future, it is interesting to note that In terms of grades (1, 2, 3, 5 and 6) and age (under 49 years) there is a currently a mean pay gap in favour of women.

 We believe the following interventions will support ODI to reduce and ultimately eliminate our gender gap in the coming years:

 - Designate grade 7 as a ‘hot spot’ area, and when affordable, consider proactively addressing the pay gap through targeted pay realignments in this grade.